 If you’d like to see all of the reminders you’ve set, use “/remind list” to display them all.

 5. Mark things ‘unread’ and go back to work

 Marking something unread is temporary — it means you might have to avoid a conversation or use “mark unread” again if you want to follow up later.
-When the incoming message is one you need to remember or that requires action, add a star to put it on your to-do list instead.
-You can even star it and then use the /remind command: “/remind me to message @shay about importers tomorrow at 9 a.m.”
+When the incoming message is one you need to remember or that requires action, save it to add it to your to-do list instead.
+You can even save it and then use the /remind command: “/remind me to message @shay about importers tomorrow at 9 a.m.”

 6. Explicitly use search terms in your conversations

 If a channel is talking about a topic you think you may want to recall, keep in mind the searchability of the conversation.

 If I think the topic of the conversation is “concurrency management in the consumers” and nobody has used that exact term, I make sure to say it.
 I’ll either include it in a message and be stealthy about it, or I’ll include it with some brackets around it to let everyone know that’s what I’m doing.
 This ensures that in two months I have a pretty good chance of finding the old conversation by searching for “concurrency management.”

 You can create posts and upload files in your own channel.
 Posts allow you to quickly create a document and solicit feedback on it.
 In particular, I occasionally jot down a quick to-do list as a Slack post.
 Posts can be made with clickable checkboxes, so they’re a great way to make an informal to-do list that I can easily share with others for comment without having to change to another communication tool or task management system.